-The purpose is to type a sequence of words that explains computer what you want to do.
+The purpose is to type a sequence of words that explains to the computer what you want to do.
 The added benefits compared to using UIs with a mouse and keyboard are that in a single click you can launch dozens to a hundred (!) of commands you prepared in a text file by a single click.
 Even better, you can schedule it to launch at a specific time.
 But it’s still easier than programming.
 That’s why the command prompt is so popular in the developer’s community.
 So if you want to benefit, it’s time to get to know useful command prompt commands!

 On the other side, cmd.exe represents the shell that you can use in Windows Recovery or Windows Safe Mode too.
 Also, .bat files (shortened from “batch“, these are the files where commands are stored) are used by cmd.exe by default.
 It is still the most common way to distribute shell scripts in Windows.
 So learning cmd.exe commands and how it works means that you will be able to read and understand .bat files.